sipostudent/Milestone-Project-4/README.md

 #### Template Style

-Opted for a neutral style template with a pencil type design to project a more industrial look to the application whic was acheived via use of Bootstrap and [Bootswatch](https://bootswatch.com/ "Bootswatch Official Site")
+Opted for a neutral style template with a pencil type design to project a more industrial look to the application whic was acheived via use of Materialize [Materialize](https://materializecss.com/ "Materialize Official Site")

 #### Font

-- Being as the website modelling is off a space theme, a pencil typeface choice was selected; thus, helping to emphasise a rough industrial theme to the displayed text content; a subjective opinion, of course.
+- Being as the website modelling is off a vegetarian theme, the Josefin Sans Font Family choice was selected.
+The typeface is geometric, elegant, and has a vintage feeling; thus, helping to emphasise a soft natural vibe to the displayed text content which I felt was appropiate for a food app; a subjective opinion, of course.

 #### Navigation

-- Fixed navigation makes it easier for users to browse the website and increase retention: In some ways, it's a passive call to action; always visible, always available.

-- Maintaining the logo visible increases brand value.
-Today there is an enormous number of apps, many with identical or similar features, so I feel that it’s vital to make a good impact on users and retain their interest, which can be all linked to a good brand image.
+- A navigation bar takes up space and a fixed one even more.
+That being the case, and that there is a lot of content to display in the form of recipes, etc., I deemed it not necessary to fix the navigation as there was no real advantage.

 #### Database Structure